Team culture

 Enabling & participating

-Get to know each other outside of work.
-Do some during work hours can include more people who can’t participate after work
+• Get to know each other outside of work.
+Doing some during work hours can include more people who can’t participate after work.

-Create a welcoming environment where they know where to ask for help – They won’t know what questions to ask.
+• Create a welcoming environment where people know where and how to ask for help.
+They might not know what questions to ask.
 Provide structure.

 Further Resources